DataCoveEU/API4INSPIRE/ogc-api/GS-AppSchemaExample.md

 ### Schema file

-The Schema file for Dummy1 is available at [https://schema.datacove.eu/Example.xsd](https://schema.datacove.eu/Example.xsd)
+The Schema file for the types used in this example is available at [https://schema.datacove.eu/Example.xsd](https://schema.datacove.eu/Example.xsd)